davidpots/playsongnotes/_songs/[Tyler Childers] Peace of Mind.md

             Lord, the [E] zeros on the end keep pushing further to the [A] right Like a [A] freight train haulin' sorrow... and [A] movin' ever onward Through the [B7] tunnel of forever... to the never endin' [E] light

+## Tyler Childers' version of this song

+Here's the official version of this song, if you want to hear it:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/RgudUwFHSqE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>